silvestr3/cleanforum-api/README.md

 # Clean Forum - API

-Forum application API built with Nestjs, Clean Architecture and DDD
+Forum application API built with Nestjs, following principles of Clean Architecture and Domain-Driven Design

 ## How to start
 1. Install dependencies: